abindhar/webServer/README.md

 # Information

-A multithreaded webserver that serves files.
+A multithreaded webserver that serves files over HTTP.
 Supports following operations:
 1. GET file_path: Returns content of the file_path relative to the directory the server was started on.
-2. GET dir_path: Returns contents of the directory relative to the directory the server was started on.
+2. GET dir_path: Returns contents of the directory relative to the directory the server was started on in a json encoding.
+The results are sorted by file/dir name.

 This HTTP file server processes incoming requests using multithreading.
 This enables multiple simultaneous connections to the webserver for efficient operations.